Prolonged pretrial detention, denial of care, violence and other worries for women imprisoned in Haiti

 Violence of all kinds

-But alongside preventive detention, Marie Rosy Auguste underlines that even in prison, women continue to suffer classic violence in a patriarchal society.
+But alongside preventive detention, Marie Rosy Auguste underlines that even in prison, women continue to suffer from the common forms of violence in a patriarchal society.

 The lawyer argues that ideally there should be separate prisons that can accommodate men or women exclusively.
 In the case of mixed prisons, there should be a separation between the women’s bloc and the men’s bloc.